Shapes of Things: Background and recording

 By the end of 1965, the Yardbirds had released three albums and several singles.
 However, except for a few B-sides, their material was adapted from older blues and rhythm and blues songs or composed by songwriters not associated with the group.
-"I'm a Man", a reworking of the 1955 Bo Diddley song, was their latest Top 40 radio hit.
+"I'm a Man", a reworking of the 1955 Bo Diddley song, was their most recent Top 40 radio hit.
 Giorgio Gomelsky, the group's producer and manager, arranged for the recording at Chess Records studio in Chicago during their first American tour in September 1965.
 One week after the start of the group's second US tour in December 1965, they were again at Chess.
 According to drummer Jim McCarty, the Yardbirds were experimenting with their sound, but had yet been unable to translate it into a hit song:

 Beck confirmed McCarty's account and added, "Somebody'd say, 'Let's do something modern and exciting; we know we can get a good blues sound, so let's spread it out a little bit.'
 It was all spur of the moment, man".
 Over two days at Chess, a backing track was completed and the Yardbirds continued their American concert tour.
 Shortly after arriving in Hollywood, the group resumed recording at Columbia studios on 7 January and at RCA studios on 10 January 1966.
 Singer Keith Relf contributed lyrics and a melody for the song.

 Although Beck had been impressed with the Chess studio's history and sound, he had been unable to complete a guitar solo to his satisfaction.
 "I kept changing guitar sounds all the way through.
 So we did two or three takes of my guitars and blended them all together.
 But the solo on 'Shapes of Things' was pretty honest up until that feedback note that comes in over it", he recalled.
 During the recording, "there was mass hysteria in the studio when I did that solo.
 They weren't expecting it and it was just some weird mist coming from the East out of an amp.
 Giorgio was freaking out and dancing about like some tribal witch doctor".
-Beck played the solo on one string (G), using a 1954 Fender Esquire guitar he had purchased before the tour.
+Beck played the solo entirely on the G string of a 1954 Fender Esquire that he had purchased before the tour.
 Relf also benefitted from multi-tracking—two vocal tracks were recorded, allowing him to harmonise the vocal line.